 The correct answer to both is a woman.
 In 1842, Ada Lovelace, the daughter of the famous poet Lord Byron, was credited as the world’s first programmer for her notes on Charles Babbage’s Analytical Engine.
 In the 1960s, Margaret Hamilton coined the term software engineering as she led the team that landed, Neil Armstrong, on the moon.

-Despite women’s fundamental role in creating software engineering, their contributions remain a footnote in history and they are still vastly underrepresented in the tech industry.
-To further the gender gap conversation, Celential.ai used a proprietary talent graph and AI algorithms to uncover key metrics that illustrate the severity of this underrepresentation.
+Despite women’s fundamental role in creating software engineering, their contributions remain a footnote in history, and they are still vastly underrepresented in the tech industry.
+To further the gender gap conversation, Celential.ai used its proprietary talent graph and AI algorithms to uncover critical metrics that illustrate the severity of this underrepresentation.

 In this article, we discuss what these metrics tell us about the gender gap in tech and how women of the past offer inspiration for the future.

 For all of the info on the representation of women in various leadership levels across major cities and the largest tech companies, you can read the full report here.

 A brief history of women in software engineering

 Mathematicians used simple calculators from pebbles to abaci to mechanical multiplication machines throughout pre-and early modern history.

 However, it wasn’t until the 19th century, when Ada Lovelace grasped the enormous potential of the theoretical Analytical Engine to go far beyond rote calculation, that computer programming was born.

 Lovelace accurately theorized that computers could be used to solve problems involving not just numbers but all logical processes, from music to weaving.

 Jumping ahead one hundred years later to World War II, Nazi Germany was locked in a deadly struggle with the Allies.
 They encrypted their communications with the supposedly invincible Enigma machine.